Free Trial Email Marketing

 Because here’s the thing: your trial users are interested.

 And while you could try other things, emails are your least expensive and most reliable option.
 I’ve seen them in action.
-And the fixes are simple enough that you should address your emails immediately.
+And the fixes are simple enough that you should address your free trial emails immediately.

 When I first started consulting, I considered using a CRM to keep track of my leads.
 So I signed up for a free trial of Pipedrive to see what it could offer me vs. using email.